Prostitution: Virtual sex

 Virtual sex, that is, sexual acts conveyed by messages rather than physically, is also the subject of commercial transactions.
 Commercial phone sex services have been available for decades.
 The advent of the Internet has made other forms of virtual sex available for money, including computer-mediated cybersex, in which sexual services are provided in text form by way of chat rooms or instant messaging, or audiovisually through a webcam (see camgirl).

+Organization

+Labor unions

+The International Union of Sex Workers is a United Kingdom-based labor union for sex workers and is affiliated with the general trade union, GMB.

+Communities

+Daulatdia, sometimes called the world's largest brothel, is an entire village in Bangladesh dedicated to prostitution.
+Many were born there, being the children of prostitutes.
+Another similar community in Bangladesh is Kandapara.
+The village of Vadia, India, is known locally as the village of prostitutes, where unmarried women are involved in prostitution.
+Mass weddings for children of prostitutes in the village are held to protect them from being pushed into prostitution.

 Prevalence

 According to the paper "Estimating the prevalence and career longevity of prostitute women", the number of full-time equivalent prostitutes in a typical area in the United States (Colorado Springs, CO, during 1970–1988) is estimated at 23 per 100,000 population (0.023%), of which some 4% were under 18.
 The length of these prostitutes' working careers was estimated at a mean of 5 years.
 According to a 2012 report by Fondation Scelles there are between 40 and 42 million prostitutes in the world.

 In 2003, it was estimated that in Amsterdam, one woman in 35 was working as a prostitute, compared to one in 300 in London.

 The number of men who have used a prostitute at least once varies widely from country to country, from an estimated low of between 7% and 8.8% in the United Kingdom, to a high of between 59% and 80% in Cambodia.
 A study conducted by ProCon – a nonpartisan nonprofit organization – estimated the percentage of men who had paid for sex at least once in their lives, and found the highest rates in Cambodia (between 59 and 80% of men had paid for sex at least once) and Thailand (an estimated 75%), followed by Italy (16.7–45%), Spain (27–39%), Japan (37%), the Netherlands (13.5–21.6%), the United States (15.0–20.0%), and China (6.4-20%).
 Nations with higher rates of prostitution clients display much more positive attitudes towards commercial sex.
 In some countries, such as Cambodia and Thailand, sex with prostitutes is considered commonplace and men who do not engage in commercial sex may be considered unusual by their peers.
 In Thailand, it has been reported that about 75% of men have visited a prostitute at least once in their lifetimes.
 In Cambodia, that figure is 59% to 80%.